kgryte/linode-setup-notes/README.md

 $ sudo pip install virtualenv
 ```

-The above create a global `pip` command to install Python packages.
+The above creates a global `pip` command to install Python packages.
 You are encouraged __not__ to use it, as packages will be installed globally.
 Instead, use `virtualenv`.

 To create a new virtual Python environment,